We all know that planning a wedding can be stressful, expensive and complicated, but it can also be fun and exciting too.

 This may save you money and stress.
 If your fave venue is booked out, be open to changing the date, or venue.

-No point in choosing someone who doesn’t want to be there for you when you need them, or who causes more grief than help.
+No point in choosing someone who doesn’t want to be there for you when you need them, or who causes more drama than help.
 They need to remember, it’s your day, not theirs.
+You don’t want a Bridesmaidzilla to deal with.

 Decide whether you will pay for your attendants attire and accessories before you ask them.
 And if not, let them know that they have to pay, so they can make a fair decision on whether to accept.
 If they can’t afford it, they can politely decline and avoid stressful complications later down the line.